mockery/mockery/README.markdown

 have a specific concrete class name.
 And yes, you can add in an expectation array as the third parameter.

+    $mock = \Mockery::mock('stdClass, MyInterface1, MyInterface2');

+The first argument can also accept a list of interfaces that the mock object must implement, optionally including no more than one existing class to be based on.
+The class name doesn't need to be the first member of the list but it's a friendly convention to use for readability.
+All subsequent arguments remain unchanged from previous examples.

     $mock = \Mockery::mock(new Foo);

 Passing any real object into Mockery will create a partial mock.
 Partials assume